blacktop/ipsw/www/docs/guides/dyld.md

 1444/1445
 ```

-To use an specific version of XCode
+To use an specific version of Xcode

 ```bash
 ❯ ipsw dyld split dyld_shared_cache_arm64e --xcode ~/Downloads/Xcode_12.5.1.app